minond/textbelt/README.md

-won't be uploading this package to npm since [TextBelt](https://github.com/typpo/textbelt) can already programmatically used as a node package.
+won't be uploading this package to npm since [TextBelt](https://github.com/typpo/textbelt) can already programmatically used as a node package. but if you do want to install this package, just run `npm install minond/textbelt`